aodiploma/chilla/README.md

   Hi, I’m Andrii OPIKUN and this @aodiploma is made for CHILLA project.
 -
  This project show an example of the teamwork on the topic "Clone of Ms Teams/Discord".
 I’m DevOps engineer and my part in this project:
-- create a repository (in GitLab or GitHub)
+- create a repository at GitHub
 - set up access for the team
 - rent a domain name CHILLA.PP.UA for the site
 - generate an encryption certificate for the site